 • Clozapine (Clozaril) can cause agranulocytosis, a serious blood disorder.
 You need to have blood work done to monitor your white blood cell count.
 It can also cause seizures as well as heart and breathing problems, which can be life threatening.

-Stimulant drugs like amphetamine interact with:
+In addition, stimulant drugs like amphetamines interact with:

 • SSRIs